 Terms and conditions of Title IV loans that are more favorable than private education loans:

-When financing your education, a Stafford loan should be your first choice once you have already collected any scholarships and grants you may be eligible to receive.
-Stafford loans are fixed rate federal student loans guaranteed by the government.
+When financing your education, a direct loan should be your first choice once you have already collected any scholarships and grants you may be eligible to receive.
+Direct loans are fixed rate federal student loans guaranteed by the government.
 They can be used to pay for educational related expenses.
-Stafford loans have a number of benefits all designed to help make paying for college more affordable.
-One of the most important Stafford loan benefits is the fixed interest rate.
-Subsidized Federal Direct loans have a fixed rate of 4.5% for the 2010-2011 academic year.
-Rates for the 2011-2012 academic year will be fixed at 3.4%
+Direct loans have a number of benefits all designed to help make paying for college more affordable.
+One of the most important direct loan benefits is the fixed interest rate.
+Federal Direct loans have a fixed rate of 4.66% for the 2014-2015 academic year.

 Affordable Repayment Plans